 Indeed, what is lovely about the location of The Stafford is that, while the entrance is on a quiet street parallel with the street of St James’s itself, the cobbled courtyard backs straight onto the road via a tiny and discreet passage, so you don’t have to walk through the entire hotel and round every time you want to go out.
 This means that you can leave your room and be on Piccadilly in less than a minute, and it doesn’t get much more central than that.

-Even better, when the hotel is open again you can impress your friends by walking up St James’s, ducking into a non-descript alleyway, and then surprising them with a gorgeous open air bar.
+Even better, you can impress your friends by walking up St James’s, ducking into a non-descript alley way, and then surprising them with a gorgeous open air bar.
 A true hidden gem and perfect for outdoor drinking in these current times.
 And if you can afford to treat yourself to a night here, even better!

 Hotel information and to book The Stafford hotel